Mali denies using Russia's Wagner mercenaries | DW | 25.12.2021

 A French government source told AFP: "We are seeing repeated air rotations with military transport planes belonging to the Russian army and installations at Bamako airport to allow the arrival of a significant number of mercenaries."

-The government official added that there have been several Wagner executives to visit Bamako of late as well as Russian geologists who are known for their association with Wagner.
+The government official added that several Wagner executives have visited Bamako of late as well as Russian geologists who are known for their association with Wagner.

 A jihadist insurgency began in northern Mali in 2012 before expanding in 2015 to neighbors Niger and Burkina Faso.
 In 2013, France intervened in the conflict.